 It also allows you to customize the meta description for your post, which is the little description that comes up on Google.
 Also helpful!

-This is one that every blogger should have.
+This is a must-have WordPress plugin that every blogger install today.

-Grow by Mediavine is a great social sharing plugin.
+Grow by Mediavine is a great social sharing plugin to add to your WordPress blog.
 It does a few things.

 First, it gives you social follow buttons, which are buttons that people can click and be taken right to your Facebook Page, your Instagram profile, etc. These are nice for a sidebar or a footer.

 Second, it gives you social sharing buttons to put on your blog posts.
 These are buttons that people can click to automatically share your post to Facebook, Twitter, Pinterest, etc. This helps you get your content out there and you should definitely have them in place.